Milliken v. Bradley: Dissents

 Justice Thurgood Marshall's dissenting opinion stated that:

 School district lines, however innocently drawn, will surely be perceived as fences to separate the races when, under a Detroit-only decree, white parents withdraw their children from the Detroit city schools and move to the suburbs in order to continue them in all-white schools.

-Justice Douglas' dissenting opinion stated that:
+Justice William O. Douglas's dissenting opinion stated that:

 Today's decision ... means that there is no violation of the Equal Protection Clause though the schools are segregated by race and though the black schools are not only "separate" but "inferior."...
 Michigan by one device or another has over the years created black school districts and white school districts, the task of equity is to provide a unitary system for the affected area where, as here, the State washes its hands of its own creations.

 Impact of the case

 The Supreme Court's decision required the City of Detroit's school district to redistribute the relatively small number of white students more widely across the district.
 According to Wayne State professor John Mogk, the decision also enabled the white flight that re-entrenched the city's segregation.
 The Detroit Public Schools became even more disproportionately black over the next two decades (with 90% black students in 1987).
+Detroit remains one of the most segregated cities in the US.

 This result reaffirmed the national pattern of city schools attended mostly by Black people, with surrounding suburban schools mostly attended by Whites.

+Post-Milliken claims for interdistrict relief attempted to show that redistricting unconstitutionally excluded black majority school districts.
+The Supreme Court refused to review one such desegregation plan in Delaware, and vacated a Seventh Circuit decision holding that public housing policies contributed to interdistrict segregation.
+Two years after Milliken the Supreme Court reaffirmed the limited scope of school desegregation orders in Pasadena Board of Education v.
+Spangler, and further limited city-wide busing in Dayton Board of Education v.
+Brinkman.